kubesphere/website/content/en/blogs/multi-cluster-deployment.md

 In terms of API, federated resources are scheduled through annotations, ensuring great compatibility with the original Kubernetes API.
 As such, the original code can be reused and existing deployment files of users can be easily transferred without any major change.
 However, this also prevents users from taking further advantage of Federation for API evolution.
 At the same time, a corresponding controller is needed for each federated resource so that they can be scheduled to different clusters.
 Originally, Federation only supported a limited number of resource type.

-### Federation v2
+### Kubernetes Federation v2

 ![federation-v2](https://ap3.qingstor.com/kubesphere-website/docs/federation-v2.png)

-The community developed Federation v2 (KubeFed) on the basis of v1.
+The community developed Kubernetes Federation v2 (KubeFed) on the basis of v1.
 KubeFed has defined its own API standards through CRDs while deprecating the annotation method used before.
 The architecture has changed significantly as well, discarding Federated API Server and etcd that need to be deployed independently.
 The control plane of KubeFed adopts the popular implementation of CRD + Controller, which can be directly installed on existing Kubernetes clusters without any additional deployment.

 KubeFed mainly defines four resource types: